-India has witnessed a startup boom in the recent decade.
-A new generation of women entrepreneurs has successfully tapped into lesser-explored sectors from food, beauty, travel, sanitation, IT, automobile and even innovation.
-However, the lack of social and financial support can be a significant hurdle in setting up and running a business.
-To make things easier for women, the government of India has stepped up by introducing loan schemes for women.
-These schemes for women will be quite helpful in getting the financial assistance required for their entrepreneurial journey.
+The government of India has also stepped up by introducing loan schemes for women.
+These women entrepreneurs schemes will be quite helpful in getting the financial assistance required for their entrepreneurial journey.
 Let's have a look at all the government schemes for women entrepreneurs.

-Below we have provided a list of startup business loans for womens entrepreneurs:
+Below we have provided a list of government schemes for women entrepreneurs:

-Mudra Loan for Women was launched by the government to offer financial support for enthusiastic women entrepreneurs.
-They seek a business plan like starting a beauty parlour, tuition centre, a stitching shop, etc. This scheme does not require any collateral to grant the loan.
-However, there are categories under which a mudra loan application can be applied.
+Mudra Loan for Women was launched by the government as a woman loan scheme to offer financial support for enthusiastic women entrepreneurs.
+They seek a business plan like starting a beauty parlour, tuition centre, stitching shop, etc. This scheme does not require any collateral to grant the loan.
+However, there are categories under which a Mudra loan application can be applied.
 They are as follows:

-Shishu Loan: For businesses in the initial stage, the maximum loan amount granted is Rs.
+Shishu Loan: The maximum loan amount granted to businesses in the initial stage is Rs.
 50,000.

 Kishor Loan: This loan is for businesses that are already established but wish to improve services.
 The amount of loan granted varies from Rs.
 50,000 to Rs.
 5 Lakhs.

-The Stree Shakti package is a unique scheme that supports entrepreneurship among women by providing certain concessions.
-This Stree Shakti scheme is eligible for women who have the majority of ownership in the business.
-Another requirement is that these women entrepreneurs be enrolled under the Entrepreneurship Development Programme (EDP) organized by their respective state agency.
-This Stree Shakti scheme allows women to avail of an interest concession of 0.05 percent on loans more than ₹2 lakh.
+The Stree Shakti package is a unique government scheme for women that supports entrepreneurship by providing certain concessions.
+This woman loan scheme is eligible for women who have the majority of ownership in the business.
+Another requirement is that these women entrepreneurs be enrolled under the Entrepreneurship Development Programme (EDP) organised by their respective state agencies.
+This Stree Shakti scheme allows women to avail of an interest concession of 0.05% on loans more than Rs.
+2 lakh.

-The Dena Shakti Scheme provides loans up to ₹20 lakh for women entrepreneurs in agriculture, manufacturing, micro-credit, retail stores, or small enterprises.
-The scheme also provides a concession of 0.25 percent on the rate of interest.
-Women entrepreneurs can avail of a loan of up to ₹50,000 under the microcredit category.
+The Dena Shakti Scheme provides loans up to Rs.
+20 lakh for women entrepreneurs scheme in agriculture, manufacturing, micro-credit, retail stores, or small enterprises.
+This government scheme for women also provides a concession of 0.25 percent on the interest rate.
+In addition, women entrepreneurs can avail of a loan of up to Rs.
+50,000 under the microcredit category.

-Implemented by The Bhartiya Mahila Bank (BMB), this is a public sector banking company that offers women entrepreneurs loans up to ₹20 Crores for working capital requirements, business expansion, or manufacturing enterprises.
-Some of the different plans under the Bharatiya Mahila Bank Business Loan scheme includes:
+Implemented by The Bhartiya Mahila Bank (BMB), this is a public sector banking company that offers loans schemes for women entrepreneurs up to Rs.
+20 Crores for working capital requirements, business expansion, or manufacturing enterprises.
+Some of the different plans under this woman loan scheme includes:

-Shringaar: The BMB Shringaar loan applies to self-employed women or homemakers planning a startup or meets their daily business expenses.
+Shringaar: The BMB Shringaar loan applies to self-employed women or homemakers planning a start-up or meeting their daily business expenses.
 The loan doesn't require you to provide any collateral security.

 Parvarish: Similarly, the BMB Parvarish loan is for self-employed women or homemakers to set up day-care creches.
-The upper limit of this loan can be ₹1 Crore without any collateral security under the Credit Guarantee Fund Trust for Micro and Small Enterprises (CGSTSM) scheme.
+The upper limit of this loan can be Rs.
+1 Crore without any collateral security under the Credit Guarantee Fund Trust for Micro and Small Enterprises (CGSTSM) scheme.

 Annapurna: Between 18 to 60 years, food entrepreneurs wanting to start or expand their small businesses can avail of this loan.
 Its features are similar to that of the State Bank of Mysore's Annapurna scheme, minus that it does not require collateral security.

-The Mahila Udyam Nidhi Scheme is offered by Punjab National Bank and Small Industries Development Bank of India (SIDBI).
-The scheme supports women entrepreneurs to set up a new small-scale venture by extending loans up to ₹10 lakh to be repaid in 10 years.
+One of the most popular government schemes for women entrepreneurs, the Mahila Udyam Nidhi Scheme, is offered by Punjab National Bank and Small Industries Development Bank of India (SIDBI).
+The scheme supports women entrepreneurs to set up a new small-scale venture by extending loans up to Rs.
+10 lakh to be repaid in 10 years.
 The rate of interest charged depends upon the market rates.

 Oriental Bank of Commerce launched the scheme, women with an ownership of 51 percent share capital individually or jointly in a proprietary concern can avail a loan through the Orient Mahila Vikas Yojana.
-There is collateral required for loans between ₹10 lakhs to ₹25 lakhs.
+There is collateral required for loans between Rs.
+10 lakhs to Rs.
+25 lakhs.
 The repayment tenure of the loan is seven years.
 Orient Mahila Vikas Yojana Scheme also provides a concession on the interest rate of up to 2 percent.

-The Cent Kalyani Yojana can be availed by both existing and new entrepreneurs and self-employed women.
+The Cent Kalyani Yojana is a government scheme for women that can be availed by both existing and new entrepreneurs and self-employed women.
 Micro/small enterprises like farming, agriculture, cottage industries, and retail trade are all eligible to apply for the Cent Kalyani Scheme.
 You do not have to provide any collateral as security or need any guarantors for this loan.
 The interest rate on loans depends on market rates.
 The repayment tenure of the loan will be a maximum of seven years.